frhan/study/Traffic-Trainer/ch-8-Roundabouts-and-others.md

 - priority regulated roundabout means that drivers coming in from the right must give the right of way to all drivers approaching from the right and left on the roundabout.

 - Roundabouts with two or more lanes are often constructed as turbo roundabouts

+- When you want to leave a roundabout at the second exit you must take up position in the right lane on the approaching road.After passing the first exit you signal to the right and exit.